base-org/web/apps/base-docs/base-camp/docs/hardhat-deploy/hardhat-deploy-sbs.md

 const lockDeployment = await deployments.get('Lock');
 ```

-Resue `Lock__factory` but use the connect function and pass the address of the newly-created contract plus a signer.
+Reuse `Lock__factory` but use the connect function and pass the address of the newly-created contract plus a signer.
 Then, run `npx hardhat test` and you should get the same result:

 ```
   Lock